Bucks trounce Hawks 125-91 to tie East finals at 1-1

-MILWAUKEE (AP) — Giannis Antetokounmpo scored 25 points, Jrue Holiday added 22 and the Milwaukee Bucks blew out the Atlanta Hawks 125-91 on Friday night to even the Eastern Conference finals at a game apiece.
+Giannis Antetokounmpo scored 25 points, Jrue Holiday added 22 and the Bucks blew out the Atlanta Hawks 125-91 in Game 2.

+Young struggled for much of the night after finishing with 48 points and 11 assists in the Hawks’ 116-113 Game 1 victory.

+“Last game he was living in the paint, had a lot of floaters (and) those are pretty much layups for him,” Holiday said.
+“We didn’t really want that to get him started early.
+And I don’t think he went to the free throw line much tonight, which is also pretty big for us.”

 The Bucks never trailed, scored 20 straight points late in the second quarter and led by at least 30 throughout the second half.
 Both teams rested their starters for the entire fourth quarter.